 The IRS has recognized five different tax return filing status types including Single, Head of Household, Married Filing Jointly, Married Filing Separately, and Qualifying Widow/Widower With Dependent Child Filing Status.
 It is articulated by the United States federal government that a taxpayer may be able to claim more than one filing status.
 However, taxpayers should review each status carefully as tax benefits may differ, depending on their specific situation.
 Normally, the taxpayer will choose the filing status that results in the lowest tax.
 Let’s understand each filing status one-by-one and analyze which suits best with your case.

 1. Single Filing Status

 Single, the most basic filing status, can be used if you are not married until the last day of the tax year and you do not qualify for any other filing status.
 However, Single taxpayers who pay more than half of the household expenses or, claim a dependent may be eligible for the Head of Household filing status.

 Head of Household filing status considered to be the most advantageous out of all and comes with certain rules.
 Taxpayers who qualify all the rules will get a higher standard deduction and wider tax brackets compared to the single filing status.
 Hence, filing as head of household depends on three complicated criteria, which are:

-You might qualify for Head of Household even when you are married (only if you’re lucky enough) if you fulfil these conditions: lived apart from your spouse for the last half of the year, and maintaining a home for a dependent child.
+You might qualify for Head of Household even when you are married (only if you’re lucky enough) if you fulfill these conditions: lived apart from your spouse for the last half of the year, and maintaining a home for a dependent child.